Meditation: Technique and Benefits

-Mindfulness Meditation: It is the most popular meditation technique in the west and it originates from Buddhist teachings.
+- Mindfulness Meditation: It is the most popular meditation technique in the west, and it originates from Buddhist teachings.
 In this people pay attention to their thoughts as they pass through their mind.
 This practice combines concentration with awareness.
 People may find it helpful to focus on an object or your breath while they observe any bodily sensations, thoughts, or feelings.

-Spiritual Meditation: It is used in Eastern Religions, such as Hinduism, Daoism and in Christian Faith.
+- Spiritual Meditation: It is used in Eastern Religions, such as Hinduism, Daoism, and Christian Faith.
 It can be practiced at home or in a place of worship as it is similar to prayer in that you reflect on the silence around you and seek a deeper connection with God.
 The essential oils used to intensify the spiritual experience are frankincense, myrrh, sage, cedar, sandalwood, and palo santo.

-Focused Meditation: It involves concentration using any of the five senses.
-For example, you can focus on something internal, like your breath or on something external, like counting mala beads, listening to a gong, or staring at a candle flame.
+- Focused Meditation: It involves concentration using any of the five senses.
+For example, you can focus on something internal, like your breath or something external, like counting mala beads, listening to a gong, or staring at a candle flame.

-Movement Meditation: It is an active form of meditation where the movement guides you.
+- Movement Meditation: It is an active form of meditation where the movement guides you.
 It is good for people who find peace in action and prefer to let their minds wander.

-Transcendental Meditation: It is the most popular type of meditation around the world. it uses a mantra or series of words that are specific to each practitioner.
+- Transcendental Meditation: It is the most popular type of meditation around the world.
+It uses a mantra or series of words that are specific to each practitioner.

-How to start doing Meditation
+How to start with your Meditation?